UH-CI/agave_workshop_20180419/index.md

 This workshop focuses specifically on the introducing the Agave platform (http://agaveapi.co), Cyverse (http://cyverse.org) and Python Agave tools that enable advanced compute, data management and analysis on distributed resources.

--- We will <b>NOT</b> be teaching Python skills in this workshop, this interactive primer covers the basics (https://campus.datacamp.com/courses/intro-to-python-for-data-science) --
+-- We will <b>NOT</b> be teaching Python skills in this workshop, this interactive primer covers the basics (<a href="https://campus.datacamp.com/courses/intro-to-python-for-data-science">Intro To Python</a>) --

 ## Takeaways: